emmanuelnegash/emmanuelnegash/README.md

 <p>
 A Skilled FullStack Software Developer 🚀 from 🇪🇹 Ethiopia .
 Always working on some project or learning something new!
 <br>
-Stacks I have worked with : MERN , React+Firebase , ASP.NET Core + React  , React+React Redux.
+Stacks I have worked with : Android Java, Spring Boot, MERN, React+React Redux.
 <br>
 Things I am currently experimenting with : Next.js ,Backbone.js ,typescript, ...
 <br>